 Telephone call recordings held by our Contact Centre are retained for a period of six months.

-In the event that you owe a recurring debt, such as multiple years of Council Tax, Non-Domestic Rates, Business Improvement District Scheme (BIDS) and Parking Fines, then we will retain your personal information, until such times as all individual debts have been settled or otherwise extinguished.
+In the event that you owe a recurring debt, such as multiple years of Council Tax, Non-Domestic Rates, Business Improvement District Scheme (BIDS) and Parking Fines, then we will retain your personal information, until such time as all individual debts have been settled or otherwise extinguished.

 In respect of enquiries or investigations, service of legal documents and or enforcement of court orders, we will retain your personal information for 2 years from the date we were last actively involved with the case or such other period determined by contractual obligations with our clients, or legislation or industry compliance guidance.
-We shall not retain client data for any longer than deemed necessary.
+We shall not retain data for any longer than deemed necessary.

 Will the Data be used for profiling or to make any automated decisions?

-If you become aware that any of the information which we hold about you is out of date or otherwise inaccurate, then please make contact by email DPA@walkerlove.com or write to Data Protection, Walker Love, 16 Royal Exchange Square Glasgow G1 3AB.
+Correction of personal information: If you become aware that any of the information which we hold about you is out of date or otherwise inaccurate, then please make contact by email or post at the above address.
+We undertake to review and correct any such anomaly as quickly as possible.

 Withdrawing your consent: Where you have provided additional personal information, you may withdraw your consent at any time by emailing or writing to us at the above address (Please use “Withdrawal of Consent” as the subject heading of your email or letter).

 Objecting to our use of your personal data: Should you disagree with our reason for processing your data, then you can object, by emailing or writing to us at the above address.
 Except for the purposes for which we are certain that we can continue to process your personal data and where our interests override yours, we will temporarily stop processing your personal data, until we have investigated the matter.
 If we agree that your objection is justified, then we will stop using your data.
 Alternatively, we will provide you with our justification as to why we need to continue to process your data.